Trouble is brewing in the coffee world here is what you need to know about the price rise...

-Brazil is Australia's largest coffee bean imported and in 2021 and 2022 the country produced 50 per cent less coffee.
-These shortages are expected to impact the crop for the next three years so brace yourself for the long hall, this crisis isn't going anywhere.
+Brazil is Australia's largest coffee bean importer, producing 50% less coffee in 2021 and 2022.
+These shortages are expected to impact the crop for the next three years, so brace yourself for the long hall, this crisis isn't going anywhere.

 Fuel prices and freight issues

-You'll likely already know about shipping container shortages which continue to cause havoc globally as well as the increase in fuel prices off the back of the devastation in the Ukraine.
+You'll likely already know about the shipping container shortages causing havoc globally, with the situation only being made worse due to the increase in fuel prices off the back of the devastation in the Ukraine.

 "Freight would be the big one for us with the cost of fuel going up," Swiatkiwsky added.